TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 **Effect**
 	This attack's precision roll is made against Constitution.
 	You can choose to activate this technique when you take the Charge action.
-	At the end of this Charge, your attack deals no damage and instead stuns the target for the duration.
+	At the end of this Charge, your attack additionally stuns the target for the duration.

 ## Reaching Attack
 **Category:** Weapon attack